Otonabee River Waterfront Properties for Sale

 2 baths

-Lakefield Rd & Smith 6th Line Stunning Renovated Home On The Otanabee River Waterfront !
-Enjoy 150' Of Waterfront With Direct Access To The Trent-severn Waterway For Swimming, Fishing, And Boating.
-This 1,997 Sqft Home Features A Bright Living Room With A Wood-burning Fireplace And Walkout,
+Lakefield Rd & Smith 6th Line Stunning Renovated Home On The Otanabee River Waterfront!
+Enjoy 150' Of Waterfront With Direct Access To The Trent-Severn Waterway For Swimming, Fishing, And Boating.
+This 1,997 Sqft Home Features A Bright Living Room With A Wood-burning Fireplace And a Walkout,

 Exploring the Otonabee River Waterfront